sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/05-experiment-runs.md

-# using notes/some\_examples.py as implementation reference, run an ex
+# using notes/some\_examples.py as implementation reference, run an experiment!&#x20;